surister/cratedb-guide/docs/admin/clustering/index.rst

 ==========

 One of the benefits of CrateDB is that you can scale out your cluster by adding more nodes.

-This section of the documentation shows you how to cluster and scale CrateDB.
+This section of the documentation covers that topic.

 .. rubric:: Table of contents